RENCI/cmaq-exposure-api/data-tools/README.md

 The source CMAQ files abbreviate the exposure names and don't contain a common name for the abbreviation.
 The python script named `update-common-name.py` checks the contents of the database against a file named `exposure_list.csv` from the repository and updates the database accordingly.

 The user should update the `common_name` column directly in the `exposure_list.csv` file.
-If a particular exposure type has more than one common name, they should be seperated by a semicolon `;`
+If a particular exposure variable has more than one common name, they should be seperated by a semicolon `;`

 - Example `exposure_list.csv`:

 	```
-	id,type,description,units,common_name,utc_min_date_time,utc_max_date_time,resolution,aggregation
+	id,variable,description,units,common_name,utc_min_date_time,utc_max_date_time,resolution,aggregation
 	...
 	23,o3,1000.0*O3[1],ppbV,Ozone;O3,2010-01-01 00:00:00,2012-01-01 01:00:00,hour;day;7day;14day,max;avg
 	...